Green Digitalization and App Development

 • Assessment

-The essay and the presentation in the final conference will be evaluated by me and an external evaluator.
-All the assignments (first module, second module, "weekly challenge" and the final conference presentations) are conducted during the same semester.
+The essay and the presentation in the final conference will be evaluated by the course responsible and an external evaluator.

 • Grading Scale